sakshat193/dataquest_JBBR/README.md

-# GateHub Repository
+# TerraShieldRepository

 ## Overview

-GateHub is a comprehensive project focused on earthquake data analysis and alert prediction.
+TerraShield is a comprehensive project focused on earthquake data analysis and alert prediction.
 This repository is organized into distinct folders, each serving a specific purpose in the data processing and modeling pipeline.

 ## Folder Structure